7 Risk Factors That Make Flu More Deadly

-Anyone with a body mass index greater than 40 is at increased risk of flu complications, according to the CDC, even obese adults who have no other health issues.
+Anyone with a body mass index (or BMI) greater than 40 is at increased risk of flu complications, according to the CDC, even adults with obesity who have no other health issues.

-It’s unclear exactly why obesity is a factor, Gastaldo says, but it may be because the vaccine is less effective in overweight people, because obesity itself impairs the immune response or because the extra weight makes it more difficult to take the deep breaths necessary to aerate your lungs.
+It’s unclear exactly why obesity is a factor, Gastaldo says, but it may be because the vaccine is less effective in people with excess weight, because obesity itself impairs the immune response or because the extra weight makes it more difficult to take the deep breaths necessary to aerate your lungs.

-Studies show obese people also carry the flu virus for longer and are more likely to spread it to others.
+Studies show people with obesity also carry the flu virus for longer and are more likely to spread it to others.

 How to protect yourself from flu if you’re at higher risk

 Two vaccines you need, and why this season you shouldn’t hesitate to call a doctor

 If you’re in a high-risk group, you can strengthen your immune system by eating healthy, exercising regularly and getting enough sleep.
 In addition, the precautions you have practiced for two years to guard against the coronavirus — handwashing, wearing a mask and staying 6 feet away from others — will help protect you from the flu.